Unboxed-Software/solana-course/content/cpi.md

 This message is a little misleading, because “signer privilege escalated” does not seem like a problem but, in reality, it means that you are incorrectly signing for the address in the message.
 If you are using `invoke_signed` and receive this error, then it likely means that the seeds you are providing are incorrect.
 An example transaction that failed with this error can be found [here](https://explorer.solana.com/tx/3mxbShkerH9ZV1rMmvDfaAhLhJJqrmMjcsWzanjkARjBQurhf4dounrDCUkGunH1p9M4jEwef9parueyHVw6r2Et?cluster=devnet).

-Another error very similar to the incorrect signature message that often comes up is thrown when an account is not marked as `writable` inside the `AccountMeta` struct that is submitted to the program when it should be.
+Another similar error is thrown when an account that's written to isn't marked as `writable` inside the `AccountMeta` struct.

 ```text
 2qoeXa9fo8xVHzd2h9mVcueh6oK3zmAiJxCTySM5rbLZ's writable privilege escalated